yinyin13/AI-ResumeHelper/README.md

 ## Overview

-This is a chatbot app.
+This is a chatbot app that reads your file and answers questions about the file.

 ## How to Run